flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 Sometimes, users need to tune FlashR to get better performance or use SSDs to scale computation to larger datasets.

 * `fm.set.conf`: users can pass a configuration file to tune the parameters in FlashR.
-The details of the parameters in FlashR is shown [here](https://flashxio.github.io/FlashX-doc/FlashX-conf.html).
+The details of the parameters in FlashR are shown [here](https://flashxio.github.io/FlashX-doc/FlashX-conf.html).
 * `fm.print.conf` prints the current parameters in FlashR.
 * `fm.print.features` prints the features that have been compiled into FlashR when FlashR is installed.

 ## Guidelines for FlashR programmers

 Although FlashR tries to provide a familiar environment for R users, it sacrifices full compatibility for performance.
-As such, there is some difference between R and FlashR that FlashR programmers need to take into consideration when implementing a new algorithm in FlashR.
+As such, there is some differences between R and FlashR that FlashR programmers need to take into consideration when implementing a new algorithm in FlashR.

 ### Array-oriented programming

 The biggest difference between R and FlashR is that FlashR does not allow users to modify individual elements in a vector or a matrix.
 FlashR intentionally chooses so for the sake of performance.
 FlashR stores vectors and matrices on SSDs.
-Modifying individual elements results in read-modify-write to SSDs, which causes many small random I/O. It causes efficiency issues and is harmful to SSDs.
+Modifying individual elements results in read-modify-write to SSDs, causes many small random I/Os, loss of efficiency and potential harm to SSDs.

 Although FlashR allows programmers to read individual elements in a vector or a matrix, it is highly recommended to **avoid** reading them individually as much as possible.
-FlashR advocates array-oriented programming to achieve superior efficiency.
+FlashR advocates array-oriented programming to achieve optimal performance.
 Programmers should use the "base" array operations if possible.
-In addition, programmers should use generalized matrix operations to cover many more computations.
+In addition, programmers should use generalized matrix operations to cover many more computation patterns.

 ### Lazy evaluation and matrix materialization

 FlashR gains performance by lazily evaluating most of the matrix operations and merging them into a single execution.
 As such, the matrices output from most of the matrix operations (all generalized matrix operations and most of the "base" functions) do not contain actual computation results.
-This strategy dramatically improves performance for most of computation, but it may have some cost in some cases.
+This strategy dramatically improves performance for most computation, but it *may* lead to overhead in rare cases.
 As such, programmers sometimes need to provide FlashR some hints to achieve the maximal performance.

 In a simple example of `mat1 + mat2`, the output of this operation stores the computation and the input matrices, instead of actual computation results.